-Each summer Cawthron Institute offers 10-week scholarships to undergraduate students, providing them with an opportunity to contribute to an active scientific research project and be mentored by top Cawthron scientists.
+Each summer Cawthron Institute offers 10-week scholarships to tertiary students, providing them with an opportunity to contribute to an active scientific research project and be mentored by top Cawthron scientists.

-Cawthron has established three scholarship funds to support undergraduate students studying at New Zealand tertiary institutions:
+Cawthron has established three scholarship funds to support students studying at New Zealand tertiary institutions:

 - Sir Theodore Rigg Scholarship for an undergraduate student: Sir Theodore Rigg (1888-1972) was one of Cawthron’s most renowned agricultural and chemistry scientists.
 He retired in 1956 having written over 80 scientific papers and devoted his entire scientific career to Cawthron Institute.

 - Kathleen Curtis (Lady Rigg) Scholarship for an undergraduate woman: Kathleen Curtis (1892-1994) was the first New Zealand woman to graduate with a Doctor of Science.
 Curtis was a founding staff member of Cawthron Institute and the first woman appointed to a research position in New Zealand.

 - Te Pītau Whakarei Karahipi for a Māori undergraduate student: this scholarship supports Māori research capability and capacity building in partnership with Ngā Pae o te Māramatanga, New Zealand’s Māori Centre of Research Excellence.

 - Emerging Scientist Scholarship/s: these scholarships are offered if there are suitable projects and funding.

 You can contribute towards our existing Scholarship Funds, or establish your own.
 Please get in touch if you would like to support our scholarships.